MicrosoftDocs/sdk-api/sdk-api-src/content/audioclient/nn-audioclient-ichannelaudiovolume.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IChannelAudioVolume
+ - audioclient/IChannelAudioVolume
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Audioclient.h
 api_name:
  - IChannelAudioVolume
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IChannelAudioVolume interface

 ## -description

 The <b>IChannelAudioVolume</b> interface enables a client to control and monitor the volume levels for all of the channels in the <a href="https://docs.microsoft.com/windows/desktop/CoreAudio/audio-sessions">audio session</a> that the stream belongs to.
 This is the session that the client assigned the stream to during the call to the <a href="https://docs.microsoft.com/windows/desktop/api/audioclient/nf-audioclient-iaudioclient-initialize">IAudioClient::Initialize</a> method.
 The client obtains a reference to the <b>IChannelAudioVolume</b> interface on a stream object by calling the <a href="https://docs.microsoft.com/windows/desktop/api/audioclient/nf-audioclient-iaudioclient-getservice">IAudioClient::GetService</a> method with parameter <i>riid</i> set to REFIID IID_IChannelAudioVolume.